oriane212/site/PersonalizedLanguageLearning.md

 I began research into who is practicing sign language, what their motivation is to learn/practice American Sign Language, and what their level of proficiency is.

-From this research, three key personas and an important user story that connects them emerged:
+From this research, three key personas and an important user story that connects them emerged.

-1. 'Just Learning' Jill (hearing with a deaf friend or relative, and primarily beginner ASL level)
-2. 'Busy Cousin' Ben (deaf, fluent in ASL, interested in making friends, encouraging and supporting anyone interested in strengthening their ASL skills or getting involved in the deaf community, and interested in creating a stronger, more diverse deaf culture)
-3. 'Keeps Practicing' Kate: ()

 ![Enter Letters screen](projects/LanguageLearning/imageData/personasEmpathyMaps.png)